ricardor4/ricardor4.github.io/_posts/2020-5-30-PAC-Learning.md

 ---
 layout: post
 author: Ricardo Rodriguez Reveco
-title: The PAC Learning model
+title: What is the PAC learning model?
 ---

 Introduction and Motivation